 Accidentally Witnessed The History

-Yet another hot Sunday in Bhopal, Raghu and I were fearsly trying to get some work done at the office.
+Yet another hot Sunday in Bhopal, Raghu and I were trying to get some work done at the office.
 With my typically casual interest in any cricket match, I just peeped into the scorecard.
-Half-way at the match, the result was quite obvious.
-3rd Final of the Australia – South Africa ODI Series, I knew Australia already had it their way.
+Halfway through the match, the result was quite obvious.
+In 3rd Final of the Australia – South Africa ODI Series, I knew Australia already had it their way.
 What I didn’t know was that the train of surprises hadn’t even started off.

 Those not into cricket, read: You just missed an adrenalin hit!
-Last 24 hours in the cricketing world have seen some real turmoil.
+The last 24 hours in the cricketing world have seen some real turmoil.

 At lunch, the records as they occurred and the scorecard looked something like this:

 - 434: Australia, the first team ever to score more than 400 in an ODI (one day international)

 - 256: Maximum runs scored in boundaries by a team in an inning